WolvenSpirit/node-graph-flow/README.md

 ---

 My intended purpose is to use this with https://github.com/WolvenSpirit/postgres-queue but it is just a few lines of code to provide a frame or example for any sort of node based separation of steps that together can define a task flow.

+---

+Examples for using this package can be found in the examples folder.